thecybersapien/thecybersapien.github.io/pages/about.md

 I know some Python and C, and I am also a [Certified Ethical Hacker (Practical)](https://drive.google.com/file/d/1BNm0BA837_kds7ITUTGTjpvIyeq5j93R/view).

 I work for a company ([BreachLock](https://www.breachlock.com/)) which provides Penetration Testing as a Service (PTaaS).
-I work as a Associate Security Automation Engineer in my company where I am part of Scanner (RATA) Team in which I write code for our automated scanner for Web Penetration Testing.
+I work as an Associate Security Automation Engineer in my company, where I am part of the Security Automation (SAM) Team and write code for an automated vulnerability scanner.

 I also like to solve machines on TryHackMe and HackTheBox, and I also participate and create challenges in capture the flag (CTF) competitions.
 Here I am writing these writeups as my hobby.
 I hope you like them.
 Besides these, I like to read books.